ymunawwer/lending-club-case-study/README.md

 ## Observations

-### 1)The above analysis with respect to the charged off loans.
+### The above analysis with respect to the charged off loans.
 There is a more probability of defaulting when :

-#### 2)Applicants taking loan for 'home improvement' and have income of 60k -70k
+#### 1)Applicants taking loan for 'home improvement' and have income of 60k -70k

-#### 3)Applicants whose home ownership is 'MORTGAGE and have income of 60-70k
+#### 2)Applicants whose home ownership is 'MORTGAGE and have income of 60-70k

-#### 4)Applicants who receive interest at the rate of 21-24% and have an income of 70k-80k
+#### 3)Applicants who receive interest at the rate of 21-24% and have an income of 70k-80k